agniva22/DSP_Project/README.md

 ├── Classification.py              # For classification using lazypredict
 ├── EDA.py                         # For exploratory data analysis
 ├── Eigen_faces.ipynb              # For generating eigen faces
+├── Feature_data                   # Here all the features are saved for each category

 ```